 But, as with so many trends, the entrance of a few large-scale growers glutted the wholesale market.
 Internet ordering and next-day delivery services gave chefs access to a huge selection of fresh herbs from distant farms.
 The herb farming bubble popped.

 That's not to say that culinary herbs can't be profitable.
 For many vegetable growers, they are still a top-grossing crop.
-But the most successful approach to herbs today is to consider them a valuable addition to a vegetable farm, rather than trying to make herbs the only crop.
+But generally, the more successful approach to herbs today is to consider them a valuable addition to a vegetable farm, rather than trying to make herbs the only crop.

 Herbs still have great potential for the mixed vegetable grower, but it's smart to study the market and look for niches before planting on a large scale.
-For a detailed discussion of the current state of culinary herb production in the U.S., see this report from ATTRA, the national sustainable agriculture information service.
+For a detailed discussion of the current state of culinary herb production in the US, see this report from ATTRA, the National Sustainable Agriculture Assistance Program.